-The Master of Arts in Teaching (M.A.T.) in Foreign Language Education (French, German, or Spanish) program is composed of two phases: The Graduate Certificate program (Phase I) in Foreign Language Education and the Master’s degree completion phase (Phase II).
+The Master of Arts in Teaching (M.A.T.) in Foreign Language Education program is composed of two phases: The Graduate Certificate program (Phase I) in Foreign Language Education and the Master’s degree completion phase (Phase II).

-Completion of Phase I of the M.A.T. leads to the initial Standard Professional I teaching license in French, German, or Spanish.
-Phase I requires 21 credit hours of coursework, including the graduate student teaching/internship experience.
-Upon completion of Phase I, qualified candidates may apply to continue into Phase II to complete the remaining requirements for the Master’s degree and qualify for the advanced Standard Professional II teaching license.
+- Qualified candidates who have completed Phase I may apply to continue into Phase II to complete the remaining requirements for the Master’s degree and qualify for the advanced Standard Professional II teaching license.

 What can I expect to learn in this program?